CSA-RH/rosa-hcp-ldap-proxy/README.md

 * Bring up the OpenLDAP service with `oc apply -f openldap-server/openldap.yaml`
 * Bring up the ldaptor proxy with `oc apply -f ldaptor/ldaptor-proxy.yaml`

-Please note that the ldaptor proxy will only bring up once instance, if you want more, feel free to adjust the number of replicas.
+Please note that the ldaptor proxy will only bring up one instance, if you want more, feel free to adjust the number of replicas.
 The OpenLDAP server is not configured for High Availability, that is beyond the scope of this demo.

 ### Testing the OpenLDAP server and ldaptor proxy
 Included in this repo is a Deployment for the swissarmy container, which has many tools, including the openldap client utilities.
 You can deploy this container using `oc apply -f swissarmy/swissarmy.yaml`